 10.2.A Wheel Configuration

-The solar car shall have four (4) wheels.
+10.2.A.1 Single-Occupant class vehicles shall have at least three (3) wheels.
+Multi-Occupant class vehicles shall have four (4) wheels.
 All wheels shall be in contact with the ground at all times.